 Here are some things to know about pilot season:

-It’s a busy time for actors and actresses.
+It’s a busy time for actors.
 Every year, thousands of actors try out for roles on TV shows.

 For example, in 2007, there were almost 7,000 people who auditioned for roles on Ugly Betty.